AlaaEbrahim0/Library-System/README.md

 # Library-System
-This a simple library which was made by me and 4 of my colleagues for a database project in university
+This a simple library which was made by me and 4 of my colleagues for a database project in university using
+* C# (Windows Forms)
+* SQL Server
+* Power Designer

 ## The sysem includes the following functionalities: